Skip to content

 • creditModuleStage (string): Current stage in credit module

-• creditSkipReason (string): Reason for skipping actions
+• creditSkipReason (string): Reason for skipping if applicable

 • weekNumber (number): Current week number